joeodx/tech258-CI-CD/tech258-cicd/IAC/Ansible/README.md

 ![](img_1.png)

-9.**We need to now scp our private key from local host to contoller** with the following command
+9. **We need to now scp our private key from local host to contoller** with the following command
 ```scp -i ~/.ssh/tech258.pem ~/.ssh/tech258.pem ubuntu@ip:~/.ssh/```